 Procter & Gamble Co.
-(PG) has spoken to financial and communications advisers to help manage an activist investor as demands grow to jettison executives or assets, said people familiar with the matter.
+(PG:US) has spoken to financial and communications advisers to help manage an activist investor as demands grow to jettison executives or assets, said people familiar with the matter.

 P&G may hire both an external public-relations firm and banks in coming days, said one of the people, who asked not to be identified because the discussions are private.
 The Cincinnati-based company has typically used Goldman Sachs Group Inc. and Morgan Stanley as advisers on deals.

 The maker (PG:US) of Tide, Pampers and Crest is under pressure from investors frustrated after Chief Executive Officer Robert McDonald reduced P&G’s profit forecasts (PG:US) three times this year.
 Investor Bill Ackman last week bought into the company with what he called his biggest initial stake ever and is likely to push for a management change and large asset sales, said another person familiar with the matter.

 The Duracell battery and Iams pet food units (PG:US) are seen inside P&G as businesses where innovation is needed to justify keeping them, people familiar with the matter said.
 Even before Ackman’s purchase, P&G had spoken with advisers to assess interest in those assets, other people familiar with situation said.
 Duracell may fetch as much as $4 billion and Iams would probably sell for about $3 billion, one person said.

 “We will not comment on wild rumor and speculation,” said Paul Fox, a spokesman for P&G. “We are very focused on returning to growth.”

 Ackman’s involvement “intensifies pressure on McDonald and his team to execute,” Matt McCormick, a fund manager who helps oversee $6.2 billion, including P&G shares (PG:US), at Cincinnati-based Bahl & Gaynor Inc., said in a telephone interview.